sttoracle/ORACASB/README.md

 ![](images/CASB/74FCDEE4-C1D1-49FE-960A-43BD91A87BBD.png)
 #### **STEP 2** Configure Salesforce Developer Account for CASB:
 After clicking the verification link, next choose a new password for your Salesforce developer account.
 You will next be taken to the Salesforce dashboard where you can configure settings.
 We’ll use this opportunity to configure some sample security settings within Salesforce.
-In the setup menu, use the upper-left Quick Find box to search for “Password Policies” (no quotes).
+In the setup menu, use the upper-left Quick Find box to search for “*Password Policies*” (no quotes).
 ![](images/CASB/01-quick-find-box.png)
-Under “Password Policies,” set user passwords to Never Expire.
+Under “*Password Policies*” set user passwords to "*Never Expire*".
 ![](images/CASB/01-password-never-expire.png)
-Under “Password Policies,” choose to not enforce password history.
+Under “*Password Policies*” choose to not enforce password history.
 ![](images/CASB/01-password-never-remember.png)
+At the bottom of the “*Password Policies*” page, click the "*Save*" button.

+Finally, create a dedicated CASB user in SalesForce that CASB will use to obtain the SalesForce Oauth tokens it requires to access the SalesForce APIs.

+TO DO Add instruction

-At the bottom of the “Password Policies” page, click the Save button.
-This completes our tutorial of creating a Salesforce demo instance and setting some sample Salesforce security policies.
+This completes our tutorial on creating a SalesForce demo instance and setting some sample SalesForce security policies.
 There are many security settings within Salesforce that can be protected with CASB, but this is just a sample.
-Note how easy it is for administrators to modify the security settings.

 ## **Exercise 1 .
 CASB Cloud Service Dashboard**
 ___